-I fell in love with long, loose linen pants.
-I wore them on every trip to Asia until they fell apart (gladly that happened at home when I picked something up from the floor….)
-I like them so much because they hide your legs but the same time you feel cool in them.
+I totally fell in love with long, loose linen pants and airy clothes.
+I put them on every trip to Asia until they fell apart.
+Luckily that happened when I bent down at home.

-- 2-3 pairs of long, loose linen pants
+- 2-3 pairs of long, wide linen pants

 - 4-6 shirts

 It does not matter what color the shirts have.
 India is very colorful.
 The main thing is that the shirts are made of a breathable material.

 - 1-2 long dresses (or skirt)

 Take a light dress with you and you look great everywhere you go.
 If it is an off shoulder dress it is not a problem.
 But it is best to take a scarf with you as a precaution.
 If necessary, you can put it over your shoulders.
 I find long kaftans (like the one I’m wearing in the picture) a great choice to wear in India.